Logs¶

 Objects¶

-Gives the row counts for tables in the center.
+Gives the row counts for tables in the center and when new rows are added.

 Msgs Queued¶